 Negombo Fish Market- Negombo city tour

-Dutch canal a part of Negombo city tour
+Dutch canal a part of the Negombo city tour

-Boating is one of the most important transport methods in the island during the Dutch colonial era.
-Dutch canal is a reminiscing of the large network of canals established by the Dutch colonial rulers in the country.
+Boating is one of the most important transport methods on the island during the Dutch colonial era.
+The Dutch canal is reminiscent of the large network of canals established by the Dutch colonial rulers in the country.
 Earlier it was very useful for transporting goods to Negombo from North-West Sri Lanka.

-Visiting Dutch fort during the Negombo city tour
+Visiting the Dutch fort during the Negombo city tour

 St Mary’s Church of Duwa

 Negombo is predominantly a fishing village, where the majority of about 150,000 people are Roman Catholics.
 These people are mainly living on deep-sea fishing or off-shore fishing and marketing their catch, drying some of it.
-Even though Negombo is a fishing village northern end of Negombo has become a popular a beach holiday destination in recent time, where a large number of luxury hotels accommodating hundreds of thousands of tourists every year.
+Even though Negombo is a fishing village northern end of Negombo has become a popular beach holiday destination in recent times, where a large number of luxury hotels accommodate hundreds of thousands of tourists every year.

 There is one interesting story behind the crucifix.
 According to what the fishermen reveal, they were in a profitable business by selling salted and dried fish to customers from Cochin.
 The sellers and buyers were meeting in Colombo at the Grand Pass Bazaar.
 There they came to know a person from Cochin, who was very skilled at creating wooden sculptures.
-Then the people of Duwa placed an order by him for a massive (life-like) Crucifix.
-The second-order made to get a massive statue of the Virgin Mary.
+Then the people of Duwa placed an order from him for a massive (life-like) Crucifix.
+The second order was made to get a massive statue of the Virgin Mary.